zjohl/pigeon-post/README.md

 If the deploy has a migration, run `heroku run rake db:migrate` first.

-Run `git subtree push --prefix pigeonpost-backend heroku master` from the root directory of the project.
+Run `git push heroku master` from the root directory of the project.